 The Joe Frank Sanderson Center, an award-winning recreation facility, is a 150,000 square-foot complex that has become one of the most popular student areas at Mississippi State.
 Serving more than 2,000 patrons daily during peak times, this building on the north side of campus is home to two gymnasia, two fitness training areas, studios for group exercise, dance, and martial arts, racquetball courts, a natatorium, jogging track, climbing wall, locker rooms, and meeting rooms.
-Access to the Sanderson Center is FRFF to all full-time students urec.msstate.edu/fitness | 662.325.0022 is sure to leave participants wanting more!
-All group fitness classes include modifications for all fitness levels to ensure that everyone can meet their fitness goals.
+Access to the Sanderson Center is FREE to all full-time students.